very-scary-scenario/nkd.su/PANIC.md

       a file that is hosted such that Peter can get to it, just in case you too are hit by a bus.
 - Make Peter an account.
     - You can do this from the admin interface at /admin.
-Make him a super user.
+Make them a super user.
 Do not make accounts for anyone else; any authenticated user can do all the built-in admin stuff like updating the library and hiding tracks.